 - Exhaust fans

 - Damaged shingles

 If the source of your roof leak is difficult to find or you don’t have safe access to your attic, call a professional roofing contractor for help.
-Pacific Sheet Metal offers roof repair and installation services, and we’d be happy to give you a hand.
+Pacific offers roof repair and installation services, and we’d be happy to give you a hand.
 Contact us today!